connexcs/docs/docs/customer/customer.md

    Enabled (Timeout): SIP ping (drops connection if ping can't be returned)

 !!! tip
     If either ping type is enabled and the user is saved, an additional tab at the top will be available which measures latency.
 This can be helpful for troubleshooting audio problems.

 For additional field descriptions, see the Advanced tab under IP Authentication above.

 **Parameter Rewrite** tab

 For instructions, see the Parameter Rewrite tab under IP Authentication above.

 **Voice Mail** tab

-If Voice Mail is enabled, you can set the email address to receive messages and the Voicemail Password.
+If Voice Mail is enabled, you can set which email address receives messages, as well as reset the Voicemail Password.
 You also have the ability to view and delete current messages.

 ![alt text][sip-auth]